rust-lang/book/second-edition/src/ch16-01-threads.md

 ```

 Rust’s ownership rules have saved us again!
 We got an error from the code in
-Listing 16-3 because Rust was being conservative and only borrowing `v` for the
+[Listing 16-3][Listing-16-3] because Rust was being conservative and only borrowing `v` for the
 thread, which meant the main thread could theoretically invalidate the spawned
 thread’s reference.
 By telling Rust to move ownership of `v` to the spawned
 thread, we’re guaranteeing to Rust that the main thread won’t use `v` anymore.
-If we change Listing 16-4 in the same way, we’re then violating the ownership
+If we change [Listing 16-4][Listing-16-4] in the same way, we’re then violating the ownership
 rules when we try to use `v` in the main thread.
 The `move` keyword overrides
 Rust’s conservative default of borrowing; it doesn’t let us violate the
 ownership rules.